boscoh/uniprot/README.md

     >> seqidtype.py YP_885981.1

 `seqidtype.py` will attempt to map a seqid against all the seqid types listed in <http://www.uniprot.org/faq/28#id_mapping_examples>.
-After running through 50 seqid types, you will get a list of working seqid types, which should look something like:
+After running through all 50 or so seqid types, you will get a list of working seqid types, which should look something like:

     ===> Analyzing YP_885981.1
     Fetching 1 (ACC->ACC) seqid mappings ...